LiemDQ/LiemDQ.github.io/content/posts/tower.md

 </figcaption>
 </figure>

 This isn't a big deal when there's a local supply of use-it-or-lose-it heat[^16], but when lunch is no longer free, these inefficiencies really begin to bite.
+To improve on these numbers, new approaches will need to rely on different separation mechanisms that don't involve vaporizing liquids.

 ### Dynamic operation will become more common
 The electrification of industry alongside a deepening penetration of renewable energy on the grid will present new challenges and new opportunities.
 As intermittent energy sources like wind and solar become more prominent, [dispatchability](https://www.pcienergysolutions.com/2024/05/01/understanding-the-differences-between-non-dispatchable-and-dispatchable-generation/) will command a premium on the supply side, and equally on the demand side.